 General Voting Information

 A General Election is held in November of every even-numbered year.
-The Primary Election for nominating party nominees for the General Election is 12 weeks before the General Election.
-Additionally, a Presidential Preference Primary is held no earlier than the first Tuesday in January and no later than the first Tuesday in March of Presidential Election years.
+The Primary Election for nominating party nominees for the General Election is 10 weeks before the General Election.
+Additionally, a Presidential Preference Primary is held in Presidential Election years.
 Special elections may be called at any time during the year.
 The election dates for 2014 are:

 |Primary Election........||August 26, 2014|